Emergency line (for OLM only): 908-876-4395

 Examination of Conscience

-Before going to Confession you should make a review of mortal and venial sins since your last sacramental confession and should express sorrow for sins, hatred for sins, and a firm resolution not to sin again.
+Before going to Confession you should review mortal and venial sins since your last sacramental confession and express sorrow for your sins and a firm resolution not to sin again.
+A helpful pattern for the examination of conscience is to review the Commandments of God and the Precepts of the Church:

 During Confession

+After examining your conscience, go into the confessional.
+You may kneel at the screen or sit to talk face-to-face with the priest.
 Begin your confession with the sign of the cross, "In the name of the Father, and of the Son, and of the Holy Spirit.
 My last confession was _______ weeks (months, years) ago."

 An Act of Contrition